Return to top

 📖 Variations

-• Switch Up The Spice Mixture: Try mixing and matching different seasonings and toppings with these keto jicama fries.
-Some ideas are chili powder, kosher salt, nutritional yeast, parmesan cheese, fresh cilantro, green onions, smoked paprika, and parsley.
+Switch Up The Spice Mixture: I like to mix and match different seasonings and toppings with these jicama fries.
+Some of my favorites are chili powder, kosher salt, nutritional yeast, vegan parmesan cheese, fresh cilantro, green onions, smoked paprika, and parsley.

-Like traditional french fries, these jicama low carb fries can be served as a side dish in a variety of ways.
-These whole foods go so well together:
+Like traditional French fries, I serve these jicama fries as a side dish in a variety of ways.
+They are versatile and go well with so many meals, making them an easy addition to any dinner.

 ❓Recipe FAQs